kof/node-xpkg/readme.md

             }
         }

-    After you run `xpkg` with this example you will get bower.json and package.json generated, where package.json will additionally contain "bin" declaration and non of them will contain x-package specific declarations.
+    After you run `xpkg` with this example you will get bower.json and package.json generated, where package.json will additionally contain "bin" declaration.

 ### x-package.json5